isomerpages/ogp/_about-us/eng/aiko.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - "-"
+  - currentProducts
 pastProducts:
-  - pastProducts
+  - NLB Seed Team
-accomplishments: "* NLB Seed Team"
+accomplishments: i'm new, watch this space!
 quote: To us, family means putting your arms around each other and being there.
 linkedinId: aiko